-For program purposes, a student is defined as an individual, who during each of five calendar months, is a full-time student at an educational organization as defined in Section 170(b)(1)(A)(ii) of the Code.
+For program purposes, a student is defined as an individual, who during any part of five calendar months, is a full-time student at an educational organization as defined in Section 170(b)(1)(A)(ii) of the Code.
 Treasury Regulation 1.151-3(b) further provides that the five calendar months need not be consecutive.
-This definition of students includes full-time and part-time status.